ONSgeo/geospatial-training/_docs/make_a_good_map.md

 Importantly backdrops can provide additional location detail and context which is not visible in the main data.
 The basemap below uses n OS Grey Raster tile to show an area with the main data overlayed.

+As an ONS employee you will have access to basemaps from the Ordnance Survey Data Hub as part of the Public Sector Geospatial Agreement (PSGA).
+To gain access to these basemaps you simply need to sign up with a Public Sector Account at the <a href="https://osdatahub.os.uk/" target="_blank">data hub</a>.
+Your application will have to be processed by an administrator to verify your employment but this shouldn't take long.
+Before verfiication, however, you will still have access to open data APIs for use as basemaps.

 <p align="center">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/hartlepool_imd_map_2.jpg?raw=true" alt="Basemap added to Hartlepool">
 </p>